Amid abuse scandal, Roy Moore left with ghost of a campaign

 “There might be a little dust here on this dog,” said Steve Rousseau, a Republican in Huntsville, referring to Moore.
 “But the other dog is for killing thousands of babies.
 So I’ll vote Republican.”

-John Mathieu, a Presbyterian pastor in Fort Payne, said he intends to vote for Moore despite his “frustration and consternation” over the candidate’s handling of the women’s accusations.
+John Mathieu, a Presbyterian pastor in Fort Payne, said he intends to vote for Moore despite his “frustration and consternation” over the candidate’s handling of the sexual misconduct accusations against him.

-“Personally, I would say in all probability yes, to be candid,” Mathieu stated.
+“Personally, I would say in all probability, yes, to be candid,” Mathieu stated about voting for Moore.
 “Even with the allegations.”

-Moore also has a loyal base of support — those who insist they have no reason to question the judge’s integrity.
+Moore also has a loyal base of support — those who insist they have no reason to question his integrity.
 A poll released by CBS News this weekend said that 71 percent of Alabama Republicans believed the allegations against Moore to be false.

 “I think [the accusers] are out for money and that they’ve been pushed by the other people to say things that aren’t true,” said Martha Shiver of Montgomery.
-When asked to identify those conspirators, Shiver was hesitant but noted, “I think, really, Luther Strange is probably behind a lot of this.”
+When asked to identify those conspirators, Shiver was hesitant, but, referring to the incumbent senator who lost the GOP nomination to Moore, she noted, “I think, really, Luther Strange is probably behind a lot of this.”